adamtigre/celo-tutorial/README.md

 ```bash
 npm -v
 ```
-If npm is installed correctly, you have the output
+If npm is installed correctly, you will have the output
 ```bash
 8.5.5
 ```
-- After confirming that node and npm are installed in your system, proceed to run this command to crate an hardhat boilerplate
+- After confirming that node and npm are installed in your system, proceed to run this command to create a Hardhat boilerplate
 ```bash
 npx hardhat
 ```
-When you press enter in your keyboard after the above command, you will see somehting like this
+When you press **enter** in your keyboard after the above command, you will see somehting like this

 ![hardhat command output](./pictures/2-npx-hardhat-command-output.PNG)
 - Select _Create a JavaScript project_
-- Click enter for all other options tha twill come next
+- Click enter for all other options that will come next
-- After completion, it will create a hardhat boilderplate for you in the current directory
+- After completion, it will create a hardhat boilerplate for you in the current directory
-- lastly, run this command to install the hardhat package after creating the boilerplate.
+- Lastly, run this command to install the hardhat package after creating the boilerplate.
 ```bash
 npm install --save-dev  hardhat@^2.13.0 @nomicfoundation/hardhat-toolbox@^2.0.0
 ```
 The command will install the hardhat package and store it in the node modules folder for use in your project.

-Your project directory should look like this after instaling Hardhat
+Your project directory should look like this after installing Hardhat

 ![hardhat folder structure](./pictures/3-hh-folder-structure.PNG)

 # Step 2: Hardhat configuration

-After installing hardhat, the next step is to configure it to the taste of the project we are working on.
+After installing Hardhat, the next step is to configure it to the taste of the project we are working on.
 In our case, we want to achieve the following:
-- Deploy our contract to the Celo blockchaon
+- Deploy our contract to the Celo blockchain
 - Create a file to store the Contract ABI
-- Crete another file to store the contract address
+- Create another file to store the contract address

-First thing to do is configure the hardhat.config.js file.
-This file is resnposble for all we need to connect our hardhat to the Celo blockchain as well as other configs.
-Paste the code below into your hardhat.config.js file.
+The first thing to do is configure the `hardhat.config.js` file.
+This file is responsible for all we need to connect Hardhat to the Celo blockchain as well as other configs.
+Paste the code below into your `hardhat.config.js` file.

 ```javascript
 require("@nomiclabs/hardhat-waffle");